Slavery in Haiti: Spanish Hispaniola (1492–1625)

 The Taino natives living on the island that would come to be called Hispaniola welcomed Christopher Columbus and his crew when they landed on the island in October 1492.
 In the Pre-Columbian era, other Caribbean tribes would attack the island to kidnap people into slavery.
-The European colonists institutionalized slavery on the island and turned it into a major business.
+The Spanish colonists institutionalized slavery on the island and turned it into a major business.

 The natives of the island of Hispaniola initially approached Columbus and his soldiers with friendliness and generosity.

-Over time, Europeans set up plantations dependent on slave labor that grew sugar and other crops.
+Over time, the Spanish set up plantations dependent on slave labor that grew sugar and other crops.
 In addition natives were forced to mine gold and copper, which took a heavy toll in life and health.

 In response to the brutality, some the natives fought back and escaped into remote parts of the island's mountains and formed communities in hiding as "maroons".
 The Spanish responded to the native resistance with severe reprisals, for example destroying crops to starve the natives.
 In 1495, Spaniards sent 500 captured natives back to Spain as slaves, but 200 did not survive the voyage, and the others died shortly afterwards.
 In the late 1490s they planned to send 4,000 slaves back to Spain each year, but this expectation failed to take into account the rapid decline the native population would soon suffer and was never achieved.

 It is not known how many Taino people were on the island prior to Columbus's arrival – estimates range from several thousand to eight million – but overwork slavery and in particular diseases, inadvertently introduced by the Europeans to which the natives had no resistance, quickly killed a large part of the population.
 Between 1492 and 1494, one third of the native population on the island had died and by 1514, 92% of the native population of the island had died.

 Spanish missionary Bartolomé de las Casas spoke out against enslavement of the natives and the brutality of the Spaniards.
 Las Casas' campaign led to an official end of the enslavement of Tainos in 1542; however, it was replaced by the African slave trade.

 The rapid rate at which the natives died left a labor void which was filled with the import of Africans.
 African labor was viewed as ideal since Africans and Europeans had been in contact with each other for centuries and had immunity to the same diseases.

 Some newly arrived slaves from Africa and neighboring islands were able to escape and join maroon communities in the mountains.
 In 1519, Africans and Native Americans joined forces to start a slave rebellion that turned into a years-long uprising, which was eventually crushed by the Spanish in the 1530s.

 The practice of slavery in the Spanish New World colonies would become so large-scale that imports of African slaves outnumbered Spanish immigration to the New World by the end of the 1500s.